oudomsavanh/LaoTypo/README.md

 2. **Players Join**
    - Scan QR code or enter session code
    - Enter display name
-   - Wait in lobby for host to start
+   - Wait in the lobby for the host to start

 3. **Gameplay**
    - Click correct words in sequence